-Sam Altman won’t return to OpenAI despite company’s overtures, report says
+OpenAI’s fired CEO Sam Altman to join Microsoft

 OpenAI did not immediately respond to a request for comment from Al Jazeera.

-Altman, who became the public face of artificial intelligence with the releases of ChatGPT and GPT-4, was abruptly fired on Friday after the company’s board determined he was “not consistently candid in his communications”.
+Altman, who became the public face of AI with the releases of ChatGPT and GPT-4, was abruptly fired on Friday after the company’s board determined he was “not consistently candid in his communications”.

-The announcement of Altman’s departure sent shockwaves through the tech sector and prompted the resignation of OpenAI President and Co-founder Greg Brockman.
+The announcement of Altman’s departure sent shockwaves through the tech sector and prompted the resignation of Brockman, president and co-founder of OpenAI.

 Three senior researchers also submitted their resignations following the news, according to The Information.